nxp-imx/meta-nxp-connectivity/docs/guides/nxp_chip_tool_web_guide.md

 ### Launch or Stop app

 Select the node alias of the paired Matter nxp-media-app device, and the page will automatically fill in the corresponding node ID.
-Then enter the Endpoint ID and click the `LAUNCH APP` or `STOP APP` button to launch or stop the app by bellow commands.
+Then enter the Endpoint ID and click the `LAUNCH APP` or `STOP APP` button to launch or stop the app by below commands.
 ```
 $ chip-tool applicationlauncher launch-app <launcher_data> <node_id> <endpoint_id>
 $ chip-tool applicationlauncher stop-app <launcher_data> <node_id> <endpoint_id>